5 Ways to Experience Military History in Abilene

 The Dyess Linear Air Park is the largest airpark in the USAF with 34 historic aircraft.
 It opens on weekdays to the public.
 Dyess Air Force Base Museum

 Want even more military history?
 Stop by the Dyess Air Force Base Museum and Linear Air Park, the latter of which is the largest airpark in the U.S. Air Force with 34 historic aircraft.
 The museum tells the story of Lt.
 Col Dyess along with the history of the base and Abilene Army Airfield.
 On July 19, 2019, an expansion to the Dyess Memorial Park was dedicated to the 76 Airmen who have died in service to their country while attached to Dyess AFB.
 The sculpture is aligned with the sun so that a ray of light shines directly on each monument at the time of the airman’s loss.
 The memorial is open to the public and anyone may visit.
 Meanwhile, museum hours are 9:30 to 4:30 on weekdays.
-The airpark is located on the air force base, so you’ll need to arrange a tour in advance of your visit.
+The airpark is located on the air force base and museum staff can set up guests with a guide.

 Larry Sanders, owner of Atlas Missile Base Cold War Center in Lawn